brunocfnba/docker-kubernetes-workshop/lab1/README.md

 ```
 docker run -it --name myfirstcontainer ubuntu /bin/bash
 ```
+>'-it' flag means that you want to run the container in iteractive mode so you get into the container instead of just running it in the terminal window.<BR>
+>'--name' allows you to give a name to your container for organization purposes, you can give it any name you want to.
+Then we need to reference the image we created (myfirstimage in our case) and the the command we want docker to run in interactive mode.
 &nbsp;&nbsp;&nbsp;Now you are in your ubuntu container, congrats!

 4. Let's create a folder (or directory) and a file in your container and see how its consistency works.
 Run the following commands: